luisgerhorst/ccms/README.md

 ### Installing in a subdirectory

-Open `config.json` and change `root`, don't enter a slash at the end.
-If you're running CCMS in `/` enter an empty string.
+Open `config.json` and change `root`, make sure the string ends with a slash.